When I started writing on Medium earlier this year, I didn’t really know what to expect.

-I have written a guide on how to start your own blog, and I’m generally an advocate for carving out your own little corner of the internet and making it on your own.
+I have written a guide on how to t your own blog, and I’m generally an advocate for carving out your own little corner of the internet and making it on your own.

 However, the recent stats do not lie, and many writers are making a killing on Medium right now (or at least decent amounts of side income).